lumoslabs/broadside/README.md

 # Broadside [![Build Status](https://travis-ci.org/lumoslabs/broadside.svg?branch=master)](https://travis-ci.org/lumoslabs/broadside)

 A command-line tool for deploying applications on AWS EC2 Container Service (ECS)

-This tool is primarily intended for use with ruby applications.

 ## Overview
 Amazon ECS presents a low barrier to entry for production-level docker applications.
 Combined with ECS's built-in blue-green deployment, Elastic Load Balancers, Autoscale Groups, and CloudWatch, one can set up a robust cluster that can scale to serve any number of applications in a short amount of time.
 Broadside seeks to leverage these benefits and improve the deployment process for developers.

 Broadside offers a simple command-line interface to perform deployments on ECS.
 It does not attempt to handle operational tasks like infrastructure setup and configuration, which are better suited for tools like [terraform](https://www.terraform.io/).

-This allows applications using broadside to employ a clean configuration file that looks something like:
+Applications using broadside employ a configuration file that looks something like:

 ```ruby
 Broadside.configure do |config|